 With a touch of the button, you can choose your stitch.
 The backlit LCD display will allow you to easily customize the project’s setting and clearly see them anytime.

-Speaking of buttons, the start/stop button will let you work without the included foot console.
+Speaking of buttons, the power button will let you work without the included foot console.
 Then, the adjustable sewing speed is what will give you control over the process of sewing.

 The built-in free arm is perfect for sewing smaller items like sleeves or pants legs on children’s clothing.
 What makes it even more of a breeze is the brightly lit sewing area, which is especially useful with darker fabrics.

-Brother Sewing cs6000i comes with a rich set of accessories including accessory feet, needle set, spool pin, bobbins, and more!
+CS6000i comes with a rich set of accessories including accessory feet, needle set, spool pin, bobbins, and more.
 This model comes backed up by 25-year limited warranty and lifetime free phone support.

-The next machine, 7258 by Singer, is for those who want to get more stitches with their device.
-This model comes with 100 built-in stitches, including 9 essential, 8 stretch, 76 decoratives, and 7 fully automatic buttonholes!
+The next machine, 7258 easy to use sewing machine by Singer, is for those who want to get more stitches with their device.
+This model comes with 100 built-in stitches, including 9 essential, 8 stretch, 76 decorative, and 7 fully automatic buttonholes.
 The stitches are easy to select through the convenient buttons and display.

-If you don’t want to bother with the foot control, you can unplug it and use the start/stop button to operate the sewing machine.
-Use the speed control to achieve the desired performance!
-This feature is especially useful for beginners and those who want precise stitching.
+If you don’t want to bother with the foot control, you can unplug it and use the power button to operate the sewing machine.
+Use the speed control to achieve the desired performance.
+This feature is specially useful for beginner sewers and those who want precise stitching.